FrozenQubits: Boosting Fidelity of QAOA by Skipping Hotspot Nodes: Introduction

 We note that FrozenQubits is significantly different than circuit cutting.
 For example, with CutQC~\cite{tang2021cutqc}, a circuit is decomposed into $2^{c}$ sub-circuits by cutting ${c}$ edges from the circuit graph and the sub-circuits are executed separately.
 The output distribution is obtained using tensor products.
 While this approach is promising, it is not applicable to practical QAOA circuits because: (1) for real-world graphs, ${c}$ must be greater than the number of hotspots, which is impractical as the number of sub-circuits and complexity of the post-processing step grow exponentially with ${c}$, (2) partitioning multi-layer QAOA circuits via cutting wires is nontrivial, and (3) exponentially complex post-processing can bottleneck the tuning of circuit parameters.
 On the contrary, FrozenQubits does not require evaluation of all the sub-circuits or involve any post-processing step that incurs exponential complexity.
 Similarly, edge cutting has been proposed for partitioning large graphs into smaller sub-graphs and running the sub-graphs on smaller quantum computers~\cite{li2021large}.
 However, edge-cutting power-law graphs is nontrivial as hotspot nodes appear in all sub-graphs that degrades the accuracy of the output distribution estimation.
 Instead, we take an orthogonal approach in this paper to simplify the search space of QAOA.

 Our evaluations with over 5,300 circuits on eight different real quantum computers from IBM show that FrozenQubits can obtain by 8.73x on average (and up to 57.14x) improvement in the quality of solutions for QAOA circuits compared to the baseline, albeit running 2x more circuits.
+FrozenQubits data and code are publicly available at \href{https://doi.org/10.5281/zenodo.7278397}{https://doi.org/10.5281/zenodo.7278397}.

 Overall, this paper makes the following contributions: \begin{enumerate}

 \item We propose \emph{FrozenQubits}, a novel quantum divide-and-conquer approach that leverages the insight about most real-world applications having power-law graphs to boost the fidelity of QAOA applications;